College Fees and Funding

 The following students will not have to pay tuition fees:

-• C&G Level 2 Diploma in Professional Food & Beverage Services (Bar, Cocktail and Professional Services)
+• C&G Level 2 Diploma in Professional Food & Beverage Services (FT)

 • VTCT Level 2 Diploma In Hair And Media Make-Up

-• VTCT Level 2 Diploma in Hairdressing Tech Cert.
+• VTCT Level 2 Diploma in Beauty Therapy

-• VTCT Level 2 Diploma in Beauty Therapy Tech Cert.
+• VTCT Level 2 Diploma in Hairdressing Tech Certificate

-• NB: If you are aged 19-23 and do not already have a level 2 qualification, you will have to pay for your tuition fees unless you do one of the two courses above.
+NB: If you are aged 19-23 and do not already have a level 2 qualification, you will have to pay for your tuition fees unless you do one of the four courses above.

 • Students in receipt of Job Seekers Allowance (JSA)*

-• Students who are employed or self-employed and earn less than £18,525 annual gross annual salary.
+• Students who are employed or self-employed and earns less than £20,319 annual gross annual salary.
 Proof of salary must be shown to qualify for this category.
-(Proof of income must be presented at enrolment such as a wage slip, a Universal credit statement within three months of the start date of the course, or a current employment contract that states gross monthly/annual wages.)
+(Proof of income must be presented at enrolment, such as a wage slip, a Universal credit statement within three months of the start date of the course, or a current employment contract that states gross monthly/annual wages.)

 • Students released on temporary licence, studying outside a prison environment, and not funded by the Ministry of Justice